 This mousse is thickened with gelatin and that’s what this recipe starts with.
-You soak the powdered gelatin in a cold water for a few minutes and while that’s going you can work on the custard.
+You soak 1 teaspoon powdered, unflavored gelatin in 3 tablespoons cold water for a few minutes and while that’s going you can work on the custard.

-You make the custard by whisking egg yolks with sugar, powdered ginger, lemon zest and lemon juice by hand.
-Once the mix is nice and creamy, you can set it aside and beat the egg whites to stiff peaks.
-In a separate bowl, you beat heavy cream with sugar to stiff peaks (you don’t need to clean the beaters in between).
+You make the custard by whisking 2 egg yolks with 1/3 cup granulated sugar, 1/2 teaspoon powdered ginger, 1 teaspoon lemon zest and 3 tablespoons lemon juice by hand.
+Once the mix is nice and creamy, you can set it aside and beat the 2 egg whites to stiff peaks.
+In a separate bowl, you beat 1/2 cup heavy cream with 1 teaspoon granulated sugar to stiff peaks (you don’t need to clean the beaters in between).